cerb/cerb.github.io/_docs/getting_started/records.md

   tagline: Remember anything about everything
 ---

 At the core of Cerb is a data management system for organizing collections of **records**.
-A record is a distinctly identifiable entity: an email address, a contact, an email message, a task, etc.  The different types of records are called **contexts**.
-Each record within a context is assigned a unique numeric identified ("**ID**").
+A record is a distinctly identifiable entity: email address, contact, email message, task, etc.  The different types of records are called **contexts**.
+Each record within a context is assigned a unique numeric identifier (**ID**).

 ## Fields

-Each record is made up of **fields**.

-Some fields are **built-in**, like the name and email address of a contact, or the subject and body of an email message.
+Each record contains a set of **fields** to describe its attributes.
+Some fields are _built-in_, like the name and email address of a contact, or the subject and body of an email message.
 These fields can't be changed.

+## Custom Fields

-New fields can also be added to records based on the needs of a particular organization.
-These are called **custom fields**.
-Related custom fields can be grouped into **fieldsets**.
+New **custom fields** can also be added to records based on the needs of a particular organization.

+You can add many kinds of custom fields:

+- Checkbox
+- Date
+- File
+- Files: Multiple
+- Multiple Checkboxes
+- Number
+- Picklist
+- Record Link
+- Text: Multiple Lines
+- Text: Single Line
+- URL
+- Worker

+## Fieldsets

+Related custom fields can be grouped together into a **fieldset**.
+Fieldsets can also be used to classify a record.
+For instance, when using the [asset tracking plugin](/docs/plugins/cerberusweb.assets), you can add fieldsets for _Automobile_ and _Computer_ with appropriate fields and then filter worklists by those types.

 ## Cards

 A **card** summarizes a particular record in a popup window.
 This allows information to be retrieved and displayed quickly from anywhere in Cerb without leaving the current page.

 Cards also provide shortcuts to common functionality for a given record.
 For example, when viewing the card of a contact you'll see their ticket history broken down by status: all, open, waiting, and closed.
 When viewing the card of a ticket, you can also open the cards of any participant or message on that ticket.
-You can can read the entire conversation on a ticket without leaving the card.
+You can read the entire conversation on a ticket without leaving its card.

-If you have permission to modify a record, you'll see an edit button at the top of its card.
+If you have permission to modify a record, you'll see an _Edit_ button at the top of its card.

 ## Profiles